 Located on the Atlantic Ocean at Chesapeake Bay Virginia Beach is Virginia state’s pearl at sea.
 Known as the first region in America, Virginia Beach is rich with natural beauty, wildlife, adventure and history as well as plenty of hotels, restaurants and tourist activities all over the city.

-There are over 40 fine Virginia Beach Oceanfront hotels for visitors to enjoy the very best that this beautiful city has to offer; which it certainly has plenty of.
+Virginia Beach has over 40 fine hotels for visitors to enjoy the very best that this beautiful city has to offer; which it certainly has plenty of.

 From naval museums to waterparks to nature reserves, Virginia Beach visitors are spoilt for choice on the array of things to do at their disposal.